-The first flier just needs to book his or her ticket (it can be a revenue ticket or even a free ticket using points) and after that flight is booked, you can add the Companion Pass member onto your flight.
-It takes an extra minute at most to book the Companion Pass flight and you can even do it online.
-Just remember, your companion must be booked on the same itinerary as you.
-The companion use the pass to fly for free on their own.
+The first flier just needs to book his or her ticket and after that flight is booked, you can add the Companion Pass member onto your flight.
+The primarily traveler can even use points for their own flight!
+It takes an extra minute to book the Companion Pass flight and you can even do it online.
+Just remember, your companion must be booked on the same exact itinerary as you.
 If you need to cancel your ticket, it will result in the companions ticket being canceled as well.

 When will the Southwest Companion Pass actually hit my account?

 Once you earn 110,000 qualifying points, the pass is yours!
 If you are earning points with credit card spend, the points will post to your Southwest account within a few days of your credit card statement closing.
 Once you earn the required 110,000 points, the pass is yours!
 Although you might not actually receive the physical pass in the mail for a few weeks, once your account is updated, you can start booking your companion immediately.